SiddharthMantri/stuart-challenge/readme.md

     - Implemented bonus implementation of not using `create-react-app` and I've used my own `webpack` and `babel` config
 - Step 2
     - Implemented onBlur of input field as shown in `useDeliveryInput` hook
-    - Same hook also provides a 1/2 second debounce to perform a geocode request on stopping type
+    - Same hook also provides a 1 second debounce to perform a geocode request on stopping to type
     - Marker appears on correct address
     - Icon colors change on correct/incorrect address
 - Step 3